dorinnak/NewsletterProject/README.md

 newsletter.py makes use of other Python packages which need to be installed before running.

-Installation of all requiered packages can be automated with the included "package_installer.py" file.
+Installation of all required packages can be automated with the included "package_installer.py" file.

 - In CMD in your Python installation folder: python package_installer.py
 - In Python: import package_installer